wwwaiser/real-estate-map-project/week-03.md

     ```

 - 🌟 **Advanced Tasks:**
-  - For those seeking additional challenges, try integrating Terrain vector Source and layers to the map.
-Follow [this article](test)
+  - For those seeking additional challenges, try to integrate Terrain vector Source and Layer to the map.
+    - Read [an article](./articles/mapbox-sources-and-layers.md) explaining basic concepts of Mapbox Sources and Layers
+    - Incorporate Terrain Data to your Map component

 ## Resources